 8: Pitch, Loudness and Timbre

 The mechanism of human hearing does not operate as a perfect scientific instrument.
-In this chapter we relate a few subjective measurements of sound to objective, scientific measurements than can be made in a laboratory.
-The three subjective quantities of pitch, loudness and timbre are related to a sound wave's fundamental frequency, amplitude and waveform, respectively.
+In this chapter we relate a few subjective measurements of sound (things people report after hearing a sound) to objective, scientific measurements (measurements made made in a laboratory using scientific instruments).
+The three subjective quantities of pitch, loudness and timbre are related to laboratory measurements of a sound wave's fundamental frequency, amplitude and waveform, respectively.

-Pitch, fundamental frequency, v = f λ, loudness, sound intensity (in W/m2), sound intensity level (SIL), just noticeable difference (loudness and frequency), timbre.
+Pitch, fundamental frequency, v = f λ, loudness, sound intensity (in W/m2), sound intensity level (SIL in dB), decibels (dB), just noticeable difference (loudness and frequency), timbre.

 The main component that gives us the perception of the pitch of a musical note is the fundamental frequency, measured in Hertz.
 In the modern musical scales used today the piano note middle C has a frequency of 261.63 Hz (we will look at how scales are constructed a bit later).
 This chart has the frequencies of all musical notes, based on a frequency of 440 Hz for the note labeled A4 (A above middle C on the piano).
 As we will see in the next chapter, musical sounds are usually composed of many frequencies but the fundamental frequency gives us the basic quality we perceive as pitch.